Adam: Islam

 Adam and Eve both ate from the Tree of Immortality (شَجَرَةُ الْخُلْد) despite Allah's warnings against it, and both shared guilt equally, for Eve neither tempted Adam or ate before him; nor is Eve to blame for the pain of childbirth, for God never punishes one person for the sins of another.
 The Shia school of Islam does not even consider that their action was a sin, for obedience and disobedience are possible only on Earth, and not in heaven where the paradise is located.

-According to Qisas al-Anbiya, Adam fell on Adam's Peak located in central Sri Lanka, the tallest mountain in the world and so the closest to Heaven, and from there God sent him to Mecca, where he repented and was forgiven.
+According to Qisas al-Anbiya, Adam fell onto a mountain in India, the tallest mountain in the world and so the closest to Heaven, and from there God sent him to Mecca, where he repented and was forgiven.
 At Mecca he built the first Sanctuary (the Kaabah – which was later rebuilt by Ibrahim) and was taught the ritual of the Hajj, and wove the first cloak for himself and the first veil and shift for Eve, and after this returned to India where he died at the age of 930, having seen the sons of the sons of his children, 1400 in all.

 According to the Ahmadiyya sect, Adam was not the first human being on earth, but when the human race came into existence, and spread all over the world and developed the ability to receive revelation, God sent Adam to each and every branch of civilization.
 This opinion has also been alluded to and accepted by Islamic scholars of different sects.
 According to a revelation received by Mirza Ghulam Ahmad, the founder of the community, the Adam mentioned in the Qur'an was born 4,598 years before Muhammad.

 The Muslim thinker Nasir Khusraw offers another interpretation of Adam's significance to the Islamic religious tradition.
 He writes that Adam was the first enunciator of divine revelation (ناطق) and Seth was his legatee (وصي).
 He argues that the descendants of Seth are Aimmah, culminating in the seventh Imam, Nuh/Noah who, in addition to holding the Imamate, would also hold the position of enunciator and prophet (نبي).

 In the Islamic traditions (ahadith), Adam is given the name Adam-aI-Safi (آدم ألصافي) by Allah.

-In Druze faith
+Druzism

 The Druze regard Adam as the first spokesman (natiq), who helped to transmit the foundational teachings of monotheism (tawhid) intended for a larger audience.
 He is also considered an important prophet of God in Druze faith, being among the seven prophets who appeared in different periods of history.